lit/lit.dev/packages/lit-dev-content/site/guide/components/rendering.md

 }
 ```

-We can improve the template by declaring the message as a property, and binding the property into the template.
-Declaring a property tells your component to re-render its template when the property changes.
+We can improve the template by declaring the message as a _reactive property_, and set the property using an expression.
+Declaring a reactive property tells your component to re-render its template when the property changes.

 _update-properties.js_